MicrosoftDocs/azure-docs/articles/static-web-apps/application-settings.md

 1. Go to the [Azure portal](https://portal.azure.com).
 1. Open your static web app.
 1. Select **Configuration** in the sidebar.
 1. Select the environment to which you want to apply the application settings.
-You can set application settings per environment.
+You can configure application settings per environment.
 When you create a pull request, staging environments are automatically created, and then promoted into production when you merge the pull request.
 1. Select **+ Add** to add a new app setting.
    :::image type="content" source="media/application-settings/configuration.png" alt-text="Screenshot of Azure Static Web Apps configuration view":::
 1. Enter a **Name** and **Value**.